 The items in the table to the right comprise the financial strength portion of Moody's rating.
-The financial strength components constitute a 30% weight toward the final rating for a rated public power utility with generation.
+The financial strength components constitute a 30% weight toward the final rating and the scale is for a rated public power utility with generation.